h15200/notes/system-design.md

       so no need to go through every partition
     - CONS slow on write

-- Vertical partitioning separates columns (categories) into shards (or partitions) for ex when a column is rarely used, it is stored elsewhere.

-  - don't confuse vertical partitioning with vertical scaling.
-Both horizontal and vertical partitioning is a form of horizontal scaline since it requires multiple machines rather than upgrading one machine

-- when sharding, just like in servers and load balancers, must take into account hot spots and aim for an even distribution by using a good hashing function that guarantees uniformity.
-- consistent hashing strategy is necessary to keep cache misses to a minimum when instances go down

 - Pros and Cons

   - Pros: avoids failures